ZettaScaleLabs/roscon2024_workshop/exercises/ex-2.md

   Where `<host_B_IP>` is the IP address of the host running the container B.

 The attendee with container B has nothing to do.
 By default the Zenoh router is listening to incoming TCP connections on port 7447 via any network interface.
-And the container was created with a mapping of host' port 7447 to container port 7447.

 ### Run